selank1434/selankYTtoSpotify/playlist-convert-back-end/ReadMe.md

    6. Set the **Redirect URI** for Google as:
       - `http://localhost:8000/callbackyoutube`
    7. Once created, you will get a **Client ID** and **Client Secret**.
+   8. If in developer mode add the email of who you want to use in your google account

 ### 3. **Configure Environment Variables**